iaifi/iaifi.github.io/index.md

 ***The next [IAIFI Colloquium](events.html) will be held on Friday, October 13, 2023 with François Lanusse (Researcher, CNRS).*** Recordings of our previous [hybrid colloquium series](events.html) are available to view on our [YouTube channel](https://youtube.com/playlist?list=PLBY0ED2StbGbnP4OH5_ggH1QvoO3nyOw7).
 {:.success}

-***IAIFI is partnering with [Astronomy on Tap](https://astronomyontap.org/locations/boston-ma/) on Monday, October 16, 6:30pm–8:00pm*** at the Aeronaut Brewery (14 Tyler Street, Somerville).
-At this event, IAIFI Fellow,  Alexander Gagliano will be talking on *The Stargazing Machine: Using machine learning to study cosmic explosions (and end world hunger)*.
-Cecilia Garrafo (Astrophysicist, Harvard-Smithsonian CFA and IAIFI Affiliate) will also be talking on *The Future of AI in Astronomy: challenges, perspectives and opportunities*.
+***IAIFI is partnering with [Astronomy on Tap](https://astronomyontap.org/locations/boston-ma/) on Monday, October 16, 6:30pm–8:00pm*** at Aeronaut Brewing (14 Tyler Street, Somerville).
+The event will feature Alexander Gagliano (IAIFI Fellow) discussing "The Stargazing Machine: Using machine learning to study cosmic explosions (and end world hunger)" and Cecilia Garraffo (Astrophysicist, Harvard-Smithsonian CFA; IAIFI Affiliate) discussing The Future of AI in Astronomy: challenges, perspectives and opportunities.
-{:.success}

-***IAIFI Visitor, Physicist and Visual Artist, Kaća Bradonjić will be doing a [Catalyst Conversation](https://www.catalystconversations.org/upcoming-events) on BEYOND REACH: On Understanding in Physics*** with Tracy Slayer (MIT Physics Professor and IAIFI Senior Investigator) and David Kaisser (Physicist and Historian of Science).
-This event will be held on November 1, 7:00pm–8:00pm at the Bartos Theater (20 Ames Street Building E15, Atrium level, Cambridge).
-[Reserve free tickets](https://www.eventbrite.com/e/beyond-reach-on-understanding-in-physics-tickets-733822963237?aff=oddtdtcreator) to attend event
 {:.success}